-Despite all this power, Private Cloud Servers are reasonably priced from only $149 (£106) a month.
-Even better, there's no long-term contract required, and no leap in costs after an initial discount expires.
+Private Cloud Servers prices start from $174 (£136) a month with no long-term contract requirements, and no leap in costs after an initial discount expires.

-Interestingly, if you remove all Windows instances then the licence fee will no longer be charged, a handy money-saver for users who only need Windows support occasionally.
+Interestingly, if you remove all Windows instances then the license fee will no longer be charged, a handy money-saver for users who only need Windows support occasionally.